washim/GorillaML_Plugins/docs/index.rst

 Welcome to GorillaML's documentation!
 =====================================
-This is the application which allow individual, organization, developer, publisher to manage, publish, monitor webservices, machine learning api, custom forms and many more active development very easily.
+This is the analytical tools which allow individual, organization, developer, publisher to present, manage, publish their architectural design, machine learning api, custom form builder for input data capturing, live code editor and many more active development very easily.

 .. toctree::
    :maxdepth: 2